How To Stick To An Effective School Routine All Year Long

 Routine Remedy: Choose quick, on-the-go breakfast options

-A nutritional breakfast is an important part of a good morning routine so your child has the energy and focus to take on the school day.
-When setting your child’s wake up time, make it early enough that he or she has time to sit down and enjoy breakfast.
+A nutritional breakfast is an important part of a good morning routine.
+It helps your child have energy and focus to take on the school day.
+When setting your child’s wake up time, make it early enough that they have time to sit down and enjoy breakfast.

 If your child can’t make time to sit down and eat in the morning, offer quick, on-the-go options in place of a full meal.
-Shakes, granola bars, and fruit are all perfect on-the-go options for busy mornings, giving your child the energy he or she needs for the day.
+Shakes, granola bars, and fruit are all perfect on-the-go options for busy mornings, giving your child the energy they need for the day.

-Problem: Your child is starting to forget homework and books at home/school
+Problem: Your child begins to forget homework and books at home/school

 Routine Remedy: Make a checklist for your child’s school supplies

-Create a list of the books, materials, and assignments needed for each day that your child can keep with him or her.
-Have your child use this list to check his or her backpack before catching the bus in the morning to ensure he or she has everything for the day.
-He or she can also use this list at the end of the school day to make sure no homework or assignments are left behind at school.
+Create a list of the books, materials, and assignments students need for each day.
+Have your child use this list to check their backpack before leaving for school.
+Ensure they have everything for the day.
+They can also use this list at the end of the school day to make sure they do not leave homework or assignments behind.

 Maintaining An Effective After School Routine